Willie Hobbs Moore: Career

+The University of Michigan department of Electrical & Computer Engineering invites alumni from underrepresented groups to give their ECE Willie Hobbs Moore Alumni Lecture, a lecture series aimed at bringing together professional leaders with the university community.

 Personal life

+According to firsthand interviews with family members, Krimm, former students and mentees Moore was “highly intelligent, witty, empathetic, and kindhearted with a mild New Jersey accent”.

 Moore was a tutor at the Saturday African-American Academy in Ann Arbor, a community program for teaching science and mathematics to students in grades 5–12.
 She was also a member of The Links, Incorporated.
+Additionally, Moore was a member of the Delta Sigma Theta sorority and also a member of the Bethel African Methodist Episcopal Church.
+Moore was also a chairwomen of the Juanita S. Woods Scholarship fund and a part of the Jill and Jack of America organization.

 Moore had two sisters, Alice Doolin and Thelma Gordy.
-For thirty years, Moore was married to Sidney L. Moore, who taught at the University of Michigan's Neuropsychiatric Institute.
+On August 17, 1963, Willie Hobbs Moore married Sidney Moore and they were married for thirty years.
+Sidney Moore has a bachelor of science from Jackson State University in Mississippi and master of science in educational psychology from the University of Michigan.
+Sidney Moore worked at Michigan Neuropsychiatric Institute for 38 years and retired in 1997.
 They had two children, Dorian Moore, M.D. and Christopher Moore RN.
 Moore has 3 grandchildren, Sydney Padgett, William Hobbs Moore, and C. Jackson Moore.

 Moore died of cancer in her Ann Arbor home on March 14, 1994.